 Together we can build a hopeful path forward

-Vona Center for Mental Health offers counseling and therapy to people of all ages.
+Vona Center for Mental Health offers therapy, psychological testing, and medication management to people of all ages.
 Services may be provided in-person at the clinic in New Hope or to anyone residing in Minnesota via telehealth.
 Vona is deemed an Essential Community Provider and is licensed by Minnesota Department of Human Services as a Rule 29 clinic.